 Everyone Wants Control

 Estonia’s ancient coastal capital has bounced between the Danes, the Swedes, Poles, Nazi and Russian invaders – all wanting control of its ice-free port.
 So you’d expect very little of the original city to remain, but the Estonian capital has in fact more remnants of its past than the majority of European cities.

 Davidoff Sigari Maja is Tallinn’s other classy cigar lounge found in a restored 15th-century merchant’s house on the city’s medieval main square.
-The shop front is deceptively small, but progress beyond the first chamber and you’re at once engulfed in the rich aroma of Davidoff’s speciality.
+The shop front is deceptively small but progresses beyond the first chamber, and you’re at once engulfed in the rich aroma of Davidoff’s specialty.